ckontos82/Sudoku/README.md

 # Sudoku
 A sudoku solver, written in Java.

-This program is a sudoku solver, in Java, in command line, using stack dtracture or queue stracture.
+This program is a sudoku solver, in Java, in command line, using stack stracture or queue stracture.

 Usage: java Solver file switch